Hotmoka/hotmoka/tutorial/Takamaka.md

 This solution is perfectly fine but can be improved.
-Written this way, an investor that wants to call `getCurrentInvestment()` must run a blockchain transaction through the `addInstanceMethodCallTransaction()` method of the blockchain, creating a new transaction that ends up in blockchain.
+Written this way, an investor that wants to call `getCurrentInvestment()` must run a Hotmoka transaction through the `addInstanceMethodCallTransaction()` method of the node, creating a new transaction that ends up in the store of the node.
 That transaction will cost gas, hence its side-effect will be to reduce the balance of the calling investor.
-But the goal of the caller was just to access information in blockchain, not to modify any through side-effects.
-The balance reduction is, indeed, the only side-effect of that call!
-In cases like this, Takamaka allows one to specify that a method is expected to have no side-effects on the visible state of the blockchain, but for the change of the balance of the caller.
+But the goal of the caller was just to access information in the store of the node, not to modify the store through side-effects.
+The balance reduction for the caller is, indeed, the only side-effect of that call!
+In cases like this, Takamaka allows one to specify that a method is expected to have no side-effects on the visible state of the node, but for the change of the balance of the caller.
 This is possible through the `@View` annotation.
 Import that class in the Java source and edit the declaration of `getCurrentInvestment()` as follows: